apify/actor-whitepaper/README.md

 ## Introduction

-This document explains how to develop _actors_, a new kind of serverless microapps (or agents, programs, ...) for general-purpose language-agnostic computing and automation jobs.
+This document explains how to develop _actors_, a new kind of serverless microapps (agents, programs, ...) for general-purpose language-agnostic computing and automation jobs.
 The main design goal for Actors is to make it easy for developers build and ship reusable cloud software tools, which are also easy to run and integrate by potentially not-too-technical users.